ProcessBasedModellingModule

 Notice that the resulting MTK model is not structural_simplify-ed, to allow composing it with other models.
 By default t is taken as the independent variable.

 Now, in contrast to before, if we "forgot" a process, PBM will react accordingly.
-For example, if we forgot the 2nd process, then the construction will error informatively, telling us exactly which variable is missing, and because of which processes it is missing:
+For example, if we forgot the process for $x$, then the construction will error informatively, telling us exactly which variable is missing, and because of which processes it is missing:

 model = processes_to_mtkmodel(processes[[1, 3]])